schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: manualInterpolation

 		Disables automatic calculation of instanceInterpolations
-	This allowes manual setting of instanceInterpolations.
+		This allows manual setting of instanceInterpolations.

 	:type: bool